 Syntagma Square Hotels

 I chose to stay at Hotel Grande Bretagne that faces Syntagma and located near the Hellenic Parliament.
 I could actually watch the changing of the Evzone guards right from my balcony!

-It is definitely one of the fanciest places to stay in Athens.
+Today the hotel remains to be one of the fanciest places to stay in the city.
 In addition to the central location it has a very nice rooftop restaurant with excellent views of the Acropolis and Constitution Square.

 There was a beautiful Christmas tree standing in the main lobby setting a festive holiday mood throughout the hotel.

 There is another hotel called King George located right next to Grand Bretagne and is similar class but slightly less expensive.
 Athens Plaza is the third and most affordable of these three hotels that overlook Syntagma.